Picture this – it’s been 10, 20+ years after you tied the knot – what will you remember about your wedding day?

 Why You Want a Wedding Video: 4 Real Reasons

 You can’t be everywhere, yet you don’t want to miss a thing on your wedding day.
-Here at 5 elements of your wedding you most definitely want to experience over and over again.
+Here are 4 elements of your wedding you most definitely want to experience over and over again.

 Ask Yourself: What did your husband’s voice sound like when he recited his handwritten vows?